-Why do you need a backup of G Suite at all?
+Why do you need a backup of Google Workspace at all?
 Doesn't Google do this?

-As a G Suite organization, your business relies on your data.
-You need to protect your most valuable asset.
+As a Google Workspace organization, your business relies on your data.
+The importance of protecting your most valuable asset cannot be overstated.

 Data loss is inevitable

-Although G Suite has a feature which allows you to restore deleted Google Drive files and Gmail data, it only allows you to restore data that was deleted within the past 25 days.
-Here are some other limitations of Google’s restore feature:
+In the Google Admin Console, the administrator can restore deleted Google Drive files and Gmail messages for users in your organization.
+However, it only allows you to restore data that was deleted within the past 25 days.
+Here are some other limitations of Google Workspace's restore feature:

-Data cannot easily be merged between two G Suite users, which is often necessary when an employee leaves your company and someone else must take over that employee's duties.
+Data cannot be restored to a different Google Workspace user, which is often necessary when an employee leaves your company and someone else must take over that employee's duties.

-Don't rely on Google’s simplistic recovery to secure your data; a more professional backup solution is needed.
+Don't rely on Google Workspace's simplistic recovery to secure your data; you need a more professional Google Workspace backup.

 Some organizations may rely on Google Vault to protect their business data.
 However, Google Vault does not make a copy of data and is therefore not a backup solution.